A good night sleep goes far – into a good and productive day

 The company was conceived in 2007 and started operations in 2008.
 My father was into retail and distribution of foam.
 His experience, spanning a good 45 years, is a strong advantage for our company.
 When I joined, we decided to do backward integration in manufacturing.
 With his vast experience, we could offer a good range of products, with strong technology-driven products.

 We could cater to good customer experience.
 We are now very knowledgeable on good technology and manufacturing expertise.
 For us, everything is manufactured in-house here.
-Our forte lies in consistent quality that we supply, along with dedicated service and dedicated research & development.
-The R&D team looks into what products should be tested, tried regularly and brought in to the market as and when they are required.
+Our forte lies in the consistent quality that we supply, along with dedicated service and dedicated research & development.
+The R&D team looks into what products should be tested, tried regularly and brought into the market as and when they are required.

 Q You are strong as a regional player?
 Any plans for expansion?